nikb-de/bakanchevn.github.io/nulls_handling.md

 # Nulls handling

 We all know that NULL is a special value (pointer) in SQL.
 It is used to represent missing or unknown values.
 To work with NULLs we have to use special operators and functions.
 When we use it just by filtering we use IS NULL and IS NOT NULL operators or COALESCE functions.
 Usually, it is a bit annoying but we handle it.

 But there can be situations when we don't expect it and it can cause some problems.
 Here is the story begins.

-## The problem.
+## The problem

 We had a simple request from the business to get daily updates about the number of new users on the platform.
 We designed a table with the following structure: